 AP 572.300 Joann Winkler

 This course provides an overview of the content of the AP Studio Art portfolios in Drawing, Two-Dimensional Design, and Three-Dimensional Design.
 Specific course goals and objectives include: engage with ideas and techniques (Vertical Team Concept) to build a strong program in art; explore the three sections of the portfolio and with the three different Studio Art portfolio options; share best practices and techniques to understand the portfolio and help students to succeed on their AP exam; explore available websites and how to integrate the authentic material into daily teaching; and allow time and opportunity for collegial interaction and exchange of successful strategies; and prepare (if needed) the new syllabus for the College Board audit.
 A variety of course structures will be considered and issues in drawing, 2D and 3D design, color, sculpture, and painting will be addressed in depth.
 Participants will work toward a course outline for their own AP Program courses and will, through simulated grading of sample portfolios, become familiar with grading standards and procedures.
 Attention also will be given to the preparation of artwork as well as the digital submission of the portfolio.
-Participants will complete the course with several textbooks and a flash drive with all of the handouts and generated materials.
+Participants will complete the course with a flash drive of all the handouts and generated materials.
 There will be homework each night culminating in an exhibit of participant artwork.
 Please bring cameras to document the process and the exhibit.

-Preparing Students for Advanced Placement® World History-Experienced Teachers **CANCELLED**
+Preparing Students for Advanced Placement® World History

-AP 580.300 Ane Lintvedt
+AP 578.300 Ane Lintvedt

-Pre-Advanced Placement® English **CANCELLED**
+Pre-Advanced Placement® Mathematics